 What they were doing was this: whenever we weren’t in the kitchen, the eldest one was climbing up onto the bench and grabbing the sugar bowl, dishing out spoonfuls for himself and his younger brother to gulp down, and then putting it back in its place.
 Those cheeky monkeys!
 No wonder they’d been acting like mini crackheads.
 I should have known from all the sugar refills I’d had to do!

 When they were eventually busted mid-sugar snaffle, my boys laughed hysterically and sprayed sugar all over the floor.
 Trying not to look too amused, we eventually got the older one to admit they’d been doing it for weeks because “it’s so yummy’.”

 Well, a handy parenting lesson was learnt here, folks!
 Hint: if you have a sugar bowl, then for heaven’s sake, keep it up high and well out of reach.

-The same goes for the honey because those preschoolers are taller and craftier than you think!
+The same goes for the honey because those preschoolers are craftier than you think!

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.